 Non comes with several modular packages:

-It really comes as a shock to realise that most hardware is capable of running these programs.
-In reality the bottleneck is the size of most software DAWs.
+It really comes as a shock to realise that most computers are more powerful than the Pi, and so should really be able to handle sound production processes.
+In reality, the bottleneck is the size of most software DAWs.

 It's only when you get someone who realises what can be done, and is willing to invest the time, that you realise how little computing is necessary.

 For best performance, I would recommend using the latest model Raspberry Pi's (I have embedded some options from Amazon below which show the current prices, Adblock may prevent this from showing so here is the link)